 And finally, summarizing the 4 signs highlighted above, leaders can only seem like “one of us” if they connect with employees on a regular basis.
 Famed Shark on Shark Tank and founder of The Corcoran Group Barbara Corcoran confirms the same, “ The most powerful way to build any relationship and make someone feel valued is to listen.
 Opening your ear to employees to find out what’s going right and wrong is smart business.
 You avoid many plane crashes by regularly asking people, “How’s it going?”, before really listening to their answer.”

-Not just employees, how this affects the organization: When you make an employee feel heard and valued within the organization, it leads to lowering:
+When you make an employee feel heard and valued within the organization, it leads to lowering:

 - Regrettable attrition costs which is currently an average of $49 million annually.